-Now in its fourth year, this award celebrates outstanding student leaders whose passion for, and effectiveness at,

-    attaining FIRST ideals is exemplary.
-Finalists are chosen by a panel of judges at each FRC regional, The Mid-Atlantic

-    Robotics (MAR) FRC Region Championship and the Michigan FRC State Championship.
-From this pool of finalists, the Dean’s

-    List Award Committee will select 10 Winners at the Championship in St. Louis, MO.
+Now in its fifth year, this award celebrates outstanding student leaders whose passion for, and effectiveness at, attaining FIRST ideals is exemplary.
+Finalists are chosen by a panel of judges at each FRC regional and District Championship.
+From this pool of finalists, the Dean’s List Award Committee will select 10 Winners at the Championship in St. Louis, MO.

 Safety is critical within FIRST and must be observed continuously by all participants.
-As a part of the “Safety

-    Awareness and Recognition Program”, teams are observed and evaluated at many levels and by many individuals at the

-    events and the Championship.
+As a part of the “Safety Awareness and Recognition Program”, teams are observed and evaluated at many levels and by many individuals at the events and the Championship.

 Safety Advisors - evaluate team safety behavior and practices at Regional Competitions.

 Referees and other Field Personnel - observe safety on the playing field as well as adherence to the game rules.